deckgo/deckdeckgo/webcomponents/social-img/src/components/readme.md

 ### `toBlob(type?: string) => Promise<Blob>`

-Transform the rendered svg to an image
+Transform the rendered svg, the social image, to an image provided as blob (default 'image/webp')

 #### Returns